Fort Amsterdam, Ghana: History

 Early in 1782, Captain Thomas Shirley in the 50-gun ship Leander and the sloop-of-war Alligator sailed to the Dutch Gold Coast.
 This was during the Fourth Anglo-Dutch War in which Britain was at war with The Netherlands.
 Shirley captured the small Dutch forts at Moree (Fort Nassau – 20 guns), Kormantin (Courmantyne – 32 guns), Apam (Fort Lijdzaamheid or Fort Patience – 22 guns), Senya Beraku (Fort Goede Hoop – 18 guns), and Accra (Fort Crêvecoeur or Ussher Fort – 32 guns).

 In 1811, the people of Anomabo, who happened to be allies of the British attacked the fort, leaving it in ruins.
 It was unoccupied from then until its restoration in 1951 by the Ghana Museums and Monuments Board.

 The town of Abandze has grown around the site of the fort today.

-The Original Structure of Fort Amsterdam
+The original structure of Fort Amsterdam

 It had a rectangular outline with two square and two round bastions at the corners.
 They were linked by curtain walls.
 There was a central courtyard.
 Arranged around it were a one-storeyed building on the west side, a two-storeyed building along the north side and a line of two or three storeyed buildings on the south side.

 The curtain and bastion on the north were solidly built, while the others were constructed with an earth filling between two walls of stone laid in mortar.
-The result as cracks and disintegration at the time it was left unoccupied.
+As a result of cracks and disintegration at the time, it was left unoccupied.